re-doubt/ton-etl/datalake/README.md

 # Datalake exporters

-Datalake exporters are responsible for exporting data from Kafka to S3.
+Datalake exporters are responsible for exporting data from Kafka to AWS S3.
 It converts messages to Avro format, apply additional transformations and uploads them to S3.

+Datalake locations:
+* Test environment: s3://ton-blockchain-public-datalake-test/v5/
+* Production environment: Work in progress..

 ## Blocks exporter